Helix Energy Solutions Group, Inc. v. Hewitt: Background

-Michael Hewitt was a toolpusher (a supervisor) on oil rigs for Helix Energy Solutions Group from 2014 to 2017.
+Michael Hewitt was a toolpusher and a supervisor on oil rigs for Helix Energy Solutions Group from 2014 to 2017.
 He was paid over $200,000 each year he worked for the company, at a flat daily rate.
 Hewitt was fired from the company in 2017, and the reasons are in dispute.
 He then filed a collective action under the Fair Labor Standards Act (FLSA) against Helix, asserting he was entitled to overtime pay.
 Various FLSA regulations exempt employees from overtime if they (1) perform managerial duties, (2) earn $100,000 or more each year, and (3) receive a weekly salary of $455 or higher on a salary basis.
 Hewitt fulfilled the first two conditions, but not the third, as he was paid daily.
 The United States District Court for the Southern District of Texas rejected Hewitt's claim, but the United States Court of Appeals for the Fifth Circuit reversed in a 2–1 opinion.
 The court later granted rehearing en banc and again reversed, this time in a 12–6 vote in an opinion by Judge James C. Ho.

 Helix filed a petition for a writ of certiorari.

 Supreme Court

-Certiorari was granted in the case on May 2, 2022.
+The U.S. Supreme Court granted certiorari on May 2, 2022.
 Oral arguments were held on October 12, 2022.
-On February 22, 2023, the Supreme Court affirmed the Fifth Circuit in a 6–2-1 decision.
+On February 22, 2023, the Supreme Court affirmed the Fifth Circuit in a 6–2–1 decision.